- Clothing & Accessories

 - On Sale

-Carved from Peruvian huamanga stone, this detailed closed right hand, complete with fingernails and skin folds, clutches a corn cob in the palm, as a right-facing serpent spirals around the wrist to the back.
-This carving is symbolic of the Incan Brotherhood.
-Use as an arte on your personal altar.
+Carved from Peruvian huamanga stone, this detailed closed right hand, complete with fingernails and skin folds, clutches a corn cob in the palm, as a right-facing serpent spirals around the wrist.
+It represents the Incan Brotherhood.
 Hand carved in Peru.

 Our intricately detailed, hand carved, alabaster-like stone piece features the revered Incan animal totem Amaru, the serpent.
 Amaru rests in a coiled position, holding its sacred position as the totem animal of the underworld.
 Expertly carved by shamanic artists, Abelaro and Luz Marina.
 Keep Amaru in the south on your mesa or altar.
 Peruvian made.